yudithchalco/ENEI-2025-ML1-Tarea1/README.md

 8. **Alternative Dataset**

   * Use the **Bike Sharing Dataset** (available in the `data` folder).
-  * Predict daily rentals; investigate seasonal effects.
+  * Predict daily rentals (`cnt`); investigate seasonal effects.
-  * Apply the same pipeline as above.
+  * Apply all the same steps as above.

 ---

 ### Deliverables
-You must fork the original repository, and turn in a link to your groups repository with:
+You must fork the [original repository](), and turn in a link to your groups repository with:

 * A Jupyter notebook (in the `src` folder) with: